ClOxIon/Pipeline-Dreams/Programming Guide.md

 - Buff.Buff : PDObject

 Every entity that can be inflicted a buff has an BuffContainerHolder module, which has a Buff.Container that contains all buff currently inflicted to the entity.

+#ScriptableObjects

+Under Assets/ScriptableObject, you could find various data tables.

+EnData: the data table of all entities

+OpData: the data table of all instructions

+BuData: the data table of all buffs